jefflow/baby-c-compiler/README.md

 The compiler is made for a very simplified version of the C programming language called Baby C.

 Baby C contains the very basic features of a programming language: declarations, expressions, assignments, if-else statements, and while loops.
-A Baby C program consists of one function called `main`
+A Baby C program consists of one function called `main`.

 **Note that this is a toy compiler, meaning it does not generate actual assembly and it doesn't target to a specific architecture.
-It is missing the optimizer and backend phases of a typical compiler.**
+It is missing the optimizer and the backend, which are found in production compilers.**

 ## How to build and run
 Note that these instructions are written for macOS.